Robert N. Charrette: Career

 At the time integrated campaign worlds such as Games Workshop's Warhammer Fantasy Battle were showing early success, Ral Partha introduced the "Chaos Wars" theme into their 1986 and 1987 product lines.
 It was the first step toward unifying a collection of disparate product lines into an integrated game world.
 Charrette added a fantasy component to Ral Partha's existing Rules According to Ral for medieval battles.
 It was released in 1987 as part of a boxed set Rules According to Ral: Chaos Wars.
 Chaos Wars unified existing product lines and their packaging was marked with stickers.
 Among these sets were Charrette's popular Fangs of Fury Beastmen.
 Still Nascent, the Chaos Wars theme, was dropped in 1988 to promote a new contract for a line of official miniatures for TSR, Inc.'s Advanced Dungeons & Dragons game.

 As Ral Partha became engaged with TSR, Charrette solidified his relationship with FASA.
 In 1988, he joined his longtime partner Paul R. Hume and others to construct FASA's 1989 Shadowrun game world.
 Charrette provided design elements and artwork for Shadowrun and sculpted a line of figures produced by Grenadier Models Inc. While at Grenadier, Charrette also crafted a line of miniatures for Star Wars: The Roleplaying Game (by West End Games), Lost Lands range of dinosaurs and 15 mm Warlord ranges.
 As the creative focus of Grenadier Models Inc. moved to the United Kingdom in 1991 and 1992, FASA moved its production of Shadowrun figures to Ral Partha.

 Charrette had quickly become an integral member of FASA's creative team.
 In 1989, he expanded his design concepts for FASA games into supporting novelizations.
 Over the next six years, Charrette produced nine novels for FASA's Shadowrun, Battletech and Mechwarrior game worlds.
-As FASA's attention turned to video games, Charrette wrote Strange World of John Reddy Trilogy (1994-1995) for Warner Books, Chronicle of Aelwyn Trilogy (1996-1997) for Harper Collins and two Interstellar Defense League (1999, 2004) novels for Eos and under the pseudonym "Richard Fawkes."
+As FASA's attention turned to video games, Charrette wrote Strange World of John Reddy Trilogy (1994–1995) for Warner Books, Chronicle of Aelwyn Trilogy (1996–1997) for HarperCollins and two Interstellar Defense League (1999, 2004) novels for Eos and under the pseudonym "Richard Fawkes."

 In 2001, Charrette returned to game design and began Parroom Enterprises, LLC. and miniature and games company which offers miniatures, games and supplements with fantasy themes inspired by the Victorian and medieval Japanese periods.